Coaching Resources & Tools for Growth

 Set Goals Using Your Strengths

 This article from Gallup highlights how aligning your goals with your CliftonStrengths makes goal-setting more energizing and effective.
-It walks through a practical, step-by-step approach—clarifying desired outcomes, anticipating challenges, and building accountability—so your goals feel both achievable and personally meaningful.
+It walks through a practical, step-by-step tool for growth clarifying desired outcomes, anticipating challenges, and building accountability, so your goals feel both achievable and personally meaningful.

 Individual Strengths Video Descriptions